ScriptRaccoon/spaceship-parallax/README.md

-# Spaceship Parallax
+# Space Parallax

 https://spaceship-parallax.netlify.app

 This is a space shooter game.
 You can navigate a spaceship through space, which is able to shoot asteroids.
-The stars in the background show a parallax effect.
+The stars in the background show a parallax effect, therefore the name.

 <img src="./public/img/screenshot.png" alt="Screenshot" width="300"/>